Zhiqiangcao/Rcode_OW_RMST/README.md

 For questions or comments about the code, please contact Zhiqiang Cao zcaoae@connect.ust.hk.
 You will need to change the directory to use the example code in script.
 This folder includes the following functions:

-1. cal.true.value.sim.R is to calculate true values of IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights under each case for simulations in paper, i.e., reproduce simulation results in Table 1 of paper.
+1. cal_true_value_sim.R is to calculate true values of IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights under each case for simulations in paper, i.e., reproduce simulation results in Table 1 of paper.

-2. generate.web.fig1.R is to plot Web figure 1 of supplementary material.
+2. generate_web_fig1_R is to plot Web figure 1 of supplementary material.

-3. RMST.functions.R are related functions to calculate RMST and corresponding variance estimation based on IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights.
+3. RMST_functions_R are related functions to calculate RMST and corresponding variance estimation based on IPTW, OW, IPTW with symmetric trimming and asymmetric trimming weights.

-4. simu.main.fun.R is to reproduce simulation results of Tables 2-4 in paper.
+4. simu_main_fun.R is to reproduce simulation results of Tables 2-4 in paper.

 5. surv.csv is the dataset used to demonstrate the proposed methods step-by-step in Web Appendix 3: R tutorial Section of supplementary material.